JuliaLang/www.julialang.org/blog/_posts/2019-11-19-artifacts.md

 author: Elliot Saba, Stefan Karpinski, Kristoffer Carlsson
 ---

-# Pkg + BinaryBuilder -- The Next Generation

 Over the past few months, we have been iterating on and refining a design for `Pkg` in Julia 1.3+ to reason about binary objects that are not Julia packages.
 While the motivating application for this work has been improving the installation experience for binaries built with [`BinaryBuilder.jl`](https://github.com/JuliaPackaging/BinaryBuilder.jl), the artifacts subsystem is much more general and is widely applicable to all Julia packages.

 # Pkg Artifacts